Last updated: July 05, 2025

 We will verify the data of bigquery-public-data.america_health_rankings.ahr

-using profiling
+using monitoring

-In this example, we will set three minimum percentage thresholds levels for the check:
+In this example, we will set the minimum percentage threshold level for the check:

 - error: 99.0%

-If you want to learn more about checks and threshold levels, please refer to the DQO concept section.
+If you want to learn more about checks and threshold levels, please refer to the DQOps concept section.

 VALUE